bitegarden/bitegarden.github.io/_posts/2023-11-19-new-release-overview-report-plugin-2-5_en.md

 ---
 layout: post
-title: 'New versión!
+title: 'New version!
 Overview Report Plugin For SonarQube 2.5'
 description: See the new functionality we launched with this update .

 permalink: new-release-overview-report-plugin-2-5